yosang/what-I-use/configurations/Temux.md

 Then immidiately do `pkg update -y && pkg upgrafe -y` to update everything.

-# Access
+# Access to files
-We want to give termux access to thr phone files with `termux-setup-storage`
+We want to give termux access to the phone files with `termux-setup-storage`

-# Git
+# Install Git
 With temux running, install git with `pkg install git`

 # Git - SSH authentication

 ## shh
-Run `pkg install openssh`, if its not installed it will be, its alrrady installed it'll say it is
+Run `pkg install openssh`, if its not installed.

 ## shh-keygen
 Create a new key with `ssh-keygen -C [githubemail]`